oceanprotocol/ocean-node/docs/persistentStorage.md

 ## What it is

-Persistent Storage is a simple bucket + file store intended for **long-lived artifacts** that Ocean Node needs to keep across requests (and potentially across restarts), and to reference later (e.g. as file objects for compute).
+Persistent Storage is a simple bucket + file store intended for **long-lived artifacts** that Ocean Node needs to keep across requests and across restarts, and to reference later (e.g. as file objects for compute).

 Key primitives:

 - **Bucket**: a logical container for files.
 - **File**: binary content stored inside a bucket.
 - **Bucket registry**: a local SQLite table that stores bucket metadata (owner, access lists, createdAt).